 Please also note that all material will be reviewed and assessed digitally and, as part of the shortlisting process, an external representative will be reviewing submitted applications.

-A generous donation from The Julie-Ann Macqueen Trust will fund a PhD Social Work scholarship for students whose research focuses on one-parent families.
+A generous donation from The Julie-Ann Macqueen Trust will fund a Postgraduate Research Social Work scholarship for students whose research focuses on one-parent families.

-One award covering tuition fees for a MSc by Research at the Home/EU fee rate, a maintenance stipend of £15,000 and a research grant of £750 is on offer to applicants for PhD Social Work in the School of Social and Political Science.
+One award covering tuition fees for a MSc by Research at the Home/EU fee rate, a maintenance stipend of £14,000 is on offer to applicants for the MSc by Research in Social and Political Science.

-Students liable to pay international fees may combine the Macqueen Scholarship with other Scholarships (such as the Edinburgh Global Research Scholarship), to cover all fee costs.
+Students liable to pay international fees may combine the Macqueen Scholarship with other Scholarships to cover all fee costs.